FARADevTech/ansible/readme.md

 # Ansible playbooks

 ## Playbooks

-### update_servers.yml
+### install_docker.yml
-This playbook performs a two-step process on specified Debian servers: first, it updates the package cache, and then it upgrades all installed packages to ensure that the servers are running the latest software versions.
-This is an essential maintenance task for keeping systems secure and up to date.
+This playbook automates the entire process of installing Docker on a Debian server, making it easy to set up and manage Docker environments across multiple servers.

 ### new_server.yml
 This playbook is designed to set up a new Debian server with essential security and configuration settings.